-The AIU Bachelor of Healthcare Management degree program combines the required general-education courses that provide a liberal-arts foundation with core concepts in healthcare management, as well as specialized courses designed to help provide students with the knowledge, skills, and ability to pursue opportunities in health-services management for aging populations.
+The AIU Bachelor of Healthcare Management degree program combines the required general-education courses designed to provide a liberal-arts foundation with core concepts in healthcare management, as well as specialized courses designed to help provide students with the knowledge, skills, and ability to pursue opportunities in health-services management for aging populations.

 For a Gerontology Degree Online, your classes may include:

 Death and Dying